freedomofpress/securedrop-workstation/README.md

 This project aims to make journalists' experience working with SecureDrop less onerous while retaining the current security and privacy features SecureDrop provides.
 We're doing that by moving the set of journalist-facing tools, which currently spans multiple Tails installations and requires physical USB drives to move data, to a single computer running mulitple virtual machines, with data moved as automatically and transparently as possible between otherwise-isolated VMs.

+### Using this repo

+Installing this project is involved.
+It requires an up-to-date Qubes 4.0 installation running on a machine with at least 12GB of RAM.
+You'll need access to a SecureDrop staging server as well.

+#### Qubes 4.0

+Before trying to use this project, install [Qubes 4.0-rc3](https://www.qubes-os.org/downloads/) on your development machine.
+Accept the default VM configuration during the install process.

+Qubes 4.0 is still in prerelease, so using it requires some patience and a bit of extra work.
+In particular, you'll want to update your system to the latest testing code immediately.
+As soon as the Qubes installer finishes and you're able to boot into your system, open a `dom0` shell and run:

+    sudo qubes-dom0-update --enablerepo=qubes-dom0-current-testing

+Once that finishes, reboot your machine.
+Open a shell on your Fedora 25 template and run:

+    sudo dnf upgrade --enablerepo=qubes-vm-*-current-testing

+and in your Debian template VM, uncomment the `testing` repo in `/etc/apt/sources.list.d/qubes-r4.list`, and run:

+    sudo apt-get update ; sudo apt-get dist-upgrade

+#### Download, configure, copy to dom0

+Decide on a VM to use for development.
+Clone this repo in your preferred location.

+Next, some SecureDrop-specific configuration: edit `config.json` to include your values for the Journalist hidden service `.onion` hostname and PSK.
+Replace the `sd-journalist.sec` file in the root directory with the GPG private key used to encrypt submissions.
+Edit `Makefile` and replace `DEVVM` and `DEVDIR` to reflect the VM and directory to which you've cloned this repo.
+Note that `DEVDIR` must not include a trailing slash.

+Qubes provisioning is handled by Salt on `dom0`, so this project must be copied there from your development VM.
+That process is a little tricky, but here's one way to do it: assuming this code is checked out in your `work` VM at `/home/user/projects/securedrop-workstation`, run the following in `dom0`.

+    qvm-run --pass-io work 'tar -c -C /home/user/projects securedrop-workstation' | tar xvf -

+After that initial manual step, the code in your development VM may be copied into place on `dom0` by running `make clone` on from the root of the project on `dom0`.

+#### Building

+Once the configuration is done and this directory is copied to `dom0`, `make` can be used to handle all provisioning and configuration by your unprivledged user:

+    $ cd securedrop-workstation
+    $ make all

+The build process takes quite a while.
+You be presented with a dialogue asking how to connect to Tor: you should be able to select the default option and continue.

+When the installation process completes, a number of new VMs will be available on your machine, all prefixed with `sd-`.

+#### Initial use

+From the "Q" menu, open Tor Browser in the `sd-journalist` machine.
+Visit the journalist interface of your development SecureDrop instance.

+Once you've logged in, select a number of submissions to download (a bug causes processing single-submission downloads to fail).
+Tor Browser will present a dialogue to save the download, or open with `sd-process-download`.
+Accept that later option.

+That download kicks off a series of steps (described below) which will eventually leave decrypted files in the `~/Sources` directory in `sd-svs`.
+Double-clicking any of those files will open the file in a disposable VM.

 ### Architecture

 The current architecture replaces the `Journalist Workstation` and `Secure Viewing Station` Tails installations with specially-configured Qubes VMs; these are the VMs the user will primarily interact with.
 There are a number of other configured VMs which provide ancillary services.